AkankshCaimi/WebRTC/README.md

 ## Features
 1. Peer-to-peer audio and video communication.
-2. Video/audio toggle button
+2. Video/audio toggle button.
-3. Screen sharing to share your screen with other participants
+3. Screen sharing to share your screen with other participants.
-4. Recording functionality to capture audio and video streams
+4. Recording functionality to capture audio and video streams.
-5. Signaling server for establishing connections
+5. Signaling server for establishing connections.
-6. STUN and TURN servers for NAT traversal
+6. STUN and TURN servers for NAT traversal.
-7. Simple and intuitive user interface
+7. Simple and intuitive user interface.

 ## How to Run the Project
 To run the project, follow the instructions below: